mikahado/gwe/README.md

 ```
 In the above code, a 'Hello world' `p` element would be displayed in the app's current language, as determined by the app's `language` state and passed down to this component's `language` prop.
 If the user clicked one of the other language selector buttons, this `p` element would immediately display the string of the new language just clicked, as can be witnessed with any of the text in the running app.

-**NOTE:** In the example above, we assumes that this code is included in a React component inside the GWA, and that the `language` state is being passed as a prop to this component.
+**NOTE:** In the example above, we assumes that this code is included in a React component inside the OLA, and that the `language` state is being passed as a prop to this component.

 ### The PageText Data Object
 `src/data/pageText.js` is the source of most of the general text for the app - buttons, labels, etc. This file exports a tree object of nested multi-lingual text data which can be accessed to insert text into the app which has multi-lingual functionality.